 InDesign is so good that it quickly became the industry standard almost immediately after its released 20 years ago and still even today it has no rivals.

 The software handles typography absolutely brilliantly, and despite having all the tools you need to be precise and produce professional-looking documents, it is very easy to learn and use.
-And if you need help with the software, you can find tons of resources online like our list of InDesign tutorials divided by beginner, intermediate, and advance, or this 30 min course that covers all the basics!
+And if you need help with the software, you can find tons of resources online like our InDesign beginner's guide, this list of InDesign tutorials divided by beginner, intermediate, and advance, or this 30 min course that covers all the basics!
+We also published a list of resources and courses on InDesign.

 InDesign is the right choice if you are working in a professional environment because: